Chris35Wills/Greenland_outline/README.md

 # Create a polygon mask from raster data (using R)

 Takes in a raster dataset, changes the values to make it binary (i.e. 1/0) and then out pops a shapefile which adopts the values of the input raster.
+Works on linux although not tested extensively.

+## How it works

-So if we have a raster with some values (say 0, 1 and 2 perhaps representing iocean, land and ice) like this:
+If we have a raster with some values (say 0, 1 and 2 perhaps representing iocean, land and ice) like this:

 <img src="./img/ras_screenshot.png" width="700px" />